All Episodes

 Why were you going to women's rights rallies?

-I think uh honestly because everyone else was.
+I think, honestly, because everyone else was.

-It was just something that that we already was the thing to do to show that you were sensitive and and open-minded and understanding, right?
+It was the thing to do to show that you were sensitive and open-minded and understanding, right?

 Right.

-And it it's okay to be sensitive.
+And it's okay to be sensitive.

-I have a girlfriend, I'm very sensitive to her, but if she does something wrong, no longer will I say, Oh, well, she's a woman, I have to respect that.
+But if she does something wrong, no longer will I say, oh, well, she's a woman.

 Nah, if it's wrong, you tell her it's wrong.

-Hold on.
+Hold it.

-Was she going to the women's rights rallies too?
+Was she going to the women's rights rallies, too?

 No, no.

-That's now I can understand if you're going to go to the women's rights rallies just to be with her.
+Now, I can understand if you're going to go to the women's rights rallies just to be with her.

 I mean, I've done stuff like that.

-But you went, you went without her.
+But you went without her.

 Right, yeah.

-Was she uh liberal democrat or conservative?
+Was she a liberal Democrat or conservative?

 She was actually apolitical until she started listening to your show with me.

-So well, this is fascinating.
+Well, this is fascinating.

 Oh, no, no, no.

-I was just saying it's just wimpy.
+I was going to say it's just wimpy.

 I just felt extremely wimpy.

-I mean, you know, I don't know, terrorists attack your country.
+I mean, you know, I don't know.

-Oh, let's hug 'em.
+Oh, let's hug them.

-So there was no.
+No, there was no.

 You're right.